 Each August thousands of fans come to Williamsport, the birthplace of Little League Baseball, to watch the Little League World Series.

 The business climate in Williamsport is alive and strong.
 The Williamsport area is home to more than 260 businesses and companies with total employment exceeding 56,000.
-Examples of some industries include Frito-Lay, Kellogg’s, and Tetley Tea.
+Examples of some industries include Frito-Lay, Kellogg’s and Pepsi.
 The Lycoming Mall with 110 stores is located to the east of Williamsport.

 And, if I have any more questions?

 Should you have questions about any topic before your son or daughter begins school call the Office of Admissions (800) 345-3920.
-Should you have questions about your son/daughter during their freshman year, call Regina Collins, Assistant Dean for Freshmen (570) 321-4358.
+Should you have questions about your son/daughter during their freshman year, call Andrew Kilpatrick, Assistant Dean for Freshmen, at (570) 321-4358.